onlinecity/gatewayapi-docs/docs/rest.rst

    :<json string userref: A transparent string reference, you may set to keep track of the message in your own systems.
 Returned to you when you receive a `Delivery Status Notification`_.
    :<json string priority: Default 'NORMAL'.
 One of 'BULK', 'NORMAL', 'URGENT' and 'VERY_URGENT'.
 Urgent and Very Urgent normally require the use of premium message class.
    :<json integer validity_period: Specified in seconds.
 If message is not delivered within this timespan, it will expire and you will get a notification.
    :<json string encoding: Encoding to use when sending the message.
 Defaults to 'UTF8', which means we will use :term:`GSM 03.38`.
+Use :term:`UCS2` to send a unicode message.
    :<json string destaddr: One of 'DISPLAY', 'MOBILE', 'SIMCARD', 'EXTUNIT'.
 Use display to do "flash sms", a message displayed on screen immediately but not saved in the normal message inbox on the mobile device.
    :<json string payload: If you are sending a binary SMS, ie. a SMS you have encoded yourself or with speciel content for feature phones (non-smartphones).
 You may specify a payload, encoded as Base64.
 If specified, message must not be set and tags are unavailable.
    :<json string udh: UDH to enable additional functionality for binary SMS, encoded as Base64.